Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Photo of the box insert.

-We have had very few clean 400 Budd Cars over the years but this one is very presentable and it's in the nicest 400 box we have ever had!
+We have had very few clean 400 Budd Cars over the years but this one is very presentable and it's in a strong box!
 This prototypical-looking Budd Car will look great on a shelf or in a display cabinet but it is also a smooth runner and it is ready for a layout.

 Photo of the other side.